ctornquist/sudoku-solver/graphics/README.md

 Compile `sudoku.c` with `make` which will compile everything with the appropriate macros tags.
 Then run the above command line.
 Go into `graphicsOut` and copy everything into the lines after the sudoku board in `test_file.txt`.
 Then run `animate_board.py`.

 ### Compilation
 To compile sudoku.c for graphics, simply run `make` from this *graphics* directory.
-To remove executables and test files, "make clean."
+To remove executables and test files, `make clean`.